impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/00 - Responder.md

 2. Edit `/etc/hosts` for being able to see the web.
 3. Check how web works and think if I can attack doing File Inclusion.
 4. Capture Administrator NTLM.
-5. Trying to connect with WinRM.
+5. Dump hash file to get Administrator Password.
+6. Connect with WinRM and find flag file.

 # Resolution